TrustedFirmware-M/trusted-firmware-m/docs/design_docs/multi-cpu/booting_a_multi_cpu_system.rst

   the secure core will be allowed to die

     - The scheduler has been started at this point, and an idle thread exists.
-      Any additional work that is only required in the dual core case will be interrupt-driven.
+      Any additional work that is only required in the multi cpu case will be interrupt-driven.

     - All work related to the non-secure core will take place from a